-As you meander down the trail to the Cow Camp, you travel back in time to 1876.
-At the end of the trail you will find a Florida Cow Hunter in a frontier camp nestled under a picturesque oak hammock within the route of the cattle drive.
-The cow hunter will be cooking, making coffee, tending to the cattle, or just resting up, until he has caught the cows in the area and moves to the next cow camp.
+Meander down the trail to the Cow Camp to time travel back to 1876.
+At the end of the trail, you will find a Florida cow hunter in a frontier camp nestled under a picturesque oak hammock within the route of the cattle drive.
+The cow hunter will be cooking, making coffee, tending to the cattle or just resting up until he has caught the cows in the area and moves to the next cow camp.

-Year round, there were long cattle drives to Punta Rassa, on the west coast of Florida near Fort Myers.
-There, the cows were loaded aboard ships and sent to Cuba.
-The Cow Hunters were paid in Spanish gold Doubloons, this became common currency of the South Florida frontier.
-Sit down by the camp fire, have a cup of the cow hunter special made coffee.
+Year-round, there were long cattle drives to Punta Rassa, on the west coast of Florida near Fort Myers.
+There, the cows were loaded aboard ships bound for Cuba.
+The cow hunters were paid in Spanish gold doubloons, the common currency of the South Florida frontier.
+Sit down by the campfire and have a cup of the cow hunters' specially made coffee.

-Embrace in the rich history of the Florida Scrub Cows that roamed wild all over Florida, and the hardships of the Florida Cracker Cow Hunters men had to endure on the open trail.
+Embrace the rich history of the Florida scrub cows that roamed wild and the hardships that the Florida cow hunters endured on the open trail.